google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 ### WebAudio Powerhouse: Audio Worklet and SharedArrayBuffer

-Note: SharedArrayBuffer is disabled by default at the time of writing.
-Go to `chrome://flags` and enable _SharedArrayBuffer_ to play with this feature.

   - [Example code](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/design-pattern/shared-buffer/)

 The last design pattern in this article is to put several cutting edge APIs into